A lightweight, type-safe binding to JS promises:

 2310: syntax error, consider adding a `;' before

-There are also two functions for converting between Promise.Js
+There are also two functions for converting between Promise.Js and the current

-promise binding in the BuckleScript standard libarary, Js.Promise
+promise binding in the BuckleScript standard libarary, Js.Promise:

 Because both libraries are bindings for the same exact kind of value, these are both no-op identity functions that only change the type.